Welcome to the League of Women Voters of the Houston Area

 We are a non-partisan political organization working to encourage active and informed participation in government.

 Our volunteers attend naturalization ceremonies and register new voters.
-Each year, we help over 20,000 new citizens register to vote shortly after they’ve taken the oath of citizenship.
+Each year, we help over 20,000 new citizens register to vote shortly after their oath.
+This photo was taken on April 17, 2019.

 Learn more about the League of Women Voters of the Houston Area.
-LWV-Houston board trustee Annie Benifield talks about our work.
+Annie Benifield, our Vice President for Voter Services, talks about our work.

 We produce a Voters Guide for every election.
 Our non-partisan approach allows the candidates to speak to the issues, and to speak for themselves.